-The Benefits of Email Campaign Tracking With Google Analytics
+The Benefits of Email Tracking in Google Analytics

 Google Analytics allows you to track how profitable your email marketing campaigns are.

 To track the performance of your emails, all you need to do is to generate your promotional URLs with a special code called a UTM code.
 You can easily do this from your WordPress dashboard using the MonsterInsights URL builder.